audreyseo/FunGUI_Library/README.md

 FunGUI is a pun on "fungi" sounding like "fun guy" but instead this is a fun, easy-to-use GUI.
 This name is subject to change.

 ## Download
-You can download a zip file here: https://github.com/audreyseo/FunGUI/archive/master.zip.
+If you want to try it out, you can download a zip file here: https://github.com/audreyseo/FunGUI/archive/master.zip.
 Install using the instructions for manually installing libraries in the Processing IDE.